 Best Overall Electric Skateboard

-For a board that can handle poor quality pavement and off-road terrain for a bit cheaper than the Onewheel XR, check out the Onewheel Pint.
+The Onewheel Pint is our top-scoring electric skateboard, handling poor-quality pavement as well as off-road terrain with ease.
 This pint-sized self-balancing skateboard is exceptionally fun to ride, with its massive monowheel easily cruising over obstacles and terrain that would stop other boards in their tracks.
 It's pretty comfortable to ride, cruises up solidly steep hills with ease, and has excellent braking abilities.

-However, the Onewheel Pint can be off-putting if you aren't a fan of self-balancing boards.
+The Onewheel Pint can be off-putting if you aren't a fan of self-balancing boards.
 The board is essentially useless when its battery dies and it can be a little less comfortable than the standard boards to ride for long distances.
 It also can't go up the steepest hills without bottoming out.
-It's a fantastic choice if you are searching for the surfy feel of a self-balancing monowheel board, but those looking for a more traditional feel to their E-skateboarding experience should check out another model.
+It's a fantastic choice if you are searching for the surfy feel of a self-balancing monowheel board, but those looking for a more traditional feel to their E-skateboarding experience might take a look at some other models.

 Best Bang for the Buck